Aqua Marina Vapor Review: Overview

 When paddling quickly or with a great amount of energy, the Vapor does begin to bounce around because of the flexibility in the board construction, making it difficult to keep on track.
 It is also very susceptible to being blown around by the wind, and even a light breeze is enough to completely turn you around in just a handful of seconds.

 Aqua Marina backs their paddleboards with a one-year manufacturer’s warranty.
 The local US distributor, Zoppinh, does allow returns within 30 days, however only for unused products.
 You can contact Zoppinh with questions via email, online chat, social media, or by phone.

 We look at each paddleboard holistically when evaluating the overall value of the board.
 We take into account the board itself, the accessories, customer service and warranty, and then compare those items to other options within the same general category of board and price range.
 In comparison with other 10.5’ all-around iSUPs, we’ve found that even with a relatively low list price, the Aqua Marina Vapor does not offer a very high value for the price.
-If Aqua Marina updates the Vapor for 2023 to have more usability features (additional tie down points, additional fins, etc.), better construction and stiffness, and/or higher quality accessories (fiberglass paddle, better pump, etc.) then it would be a much better value and more in-line with other iSUP packages in this price range like Nautical and Bluefin.
+If Aqua Marina updates the Vapor to have more usability features (additional tie down points, additional fins, etc.), better construction and stiffness, and/or higher quality accessories (fiberglass paddle, better pump, etc.) then it would be a much better value and more in-line with other iSUP packages in this price range like Nautical and Bluefin.